breatheco-de/matrix-game-data-security/README.md

 ### Instructions for the teacher:

-We recommend using [this matrix template](https://docs.google.com/spreadsheets/d/1z-73T1P66iOWuVMw_D_u90oJEp8XcHUxr25b10W_6dI/edit?usp=sharing) for following the game, create 2 groups of students: One will represent `the innovator` and the other one the `devils advocate`.
+We recommend using [this matrix template](https://docs.google.com/spreadsheets/d/1z-73T1P66iOWuVMw_D_u90oJEp8XcHUxr25b10W_6dI/edit?usp=sharing) for following the game, create 2 groups of students: One will represent `👷🏽 the innovator` and the other one the `👹 devils advocate`.
 The teacher will be `the judge`.

 ### Instructions for the students

-Choose to be in one of the groups: `innovator` or `devil's advocate` and wait for your turn.
+Choose to be in one of the groups: `👷🏽 innovator` or `👹 devil's advocate` and wait for your turn.

 Players need no advance preparation.
 The game requires only that you bring your knowledge, experience, and perspectives to think strategically about critical infrastructure resilience and preparedness.